-- it had the merit to opt for a clear presumption in favour of the severability, while the new text is ambiguous and largely impracticable in that it leaves the author of the invalid reservation free to 'express at any time its intention not to be bound by the treaty without the benefit of the reservation'; this is difficult to reconcile with the temporal element in the definition of reservations or in the chapeau of article 19 of the Vienna Conventions; more critically it creates uncertainties on the principle of treaty commitment itself.
+the author of the invalid reservation free to 'express at any time its intention not to be bound by the treaty without the benefit of the reservation'; this is difficult to reconcile with the temporal element in the definition of reservations or in the chapeau of article 19 of the Vienna Conventions; more critically it creates uncertainties on the principle of treaty commitment itself.

-This shaky solution was probably the 'least worse possible' if one wanted to take into account the deep division between States on this quite crucial issue.
-And, unfortunately, it is unlikely that they will try to find any better compromise solution when the Guide to practice will be discussed again in 2012.
-According to my experience, States are not much inclined to 'naturally' compromise when what they consider (often erroneously) as being 'questions of principle' are at stake, even when a compromise would clearly be in the common interest.
-And concerning guideline 4.5.3, the risk that they do not move an iota is all the more likely that 'the harm is done': except by summoning a diplomatic conference (which would be absurd) or clearly rejecting the whole Guide to practice (which is unlikely since it would be throwing the baby with the bath for one or two guidelines some States disapprove), the Guide exists; it is published as an official document of the General Assembly and it is probable that delegations in the Sixth Committee will consider that there only means of influence is to rigidly stick to their position with the hope that it will be taken into consideration in the future
+This shaky solution was probably the 'least worse possible' if one wanted to take into account the deep division between states on this quite crucial issue.
+And, unfortunately, it is unlikely that they will try to find any better compromise solution when the Guide to Practice is discussed again in 2013.
+In my experience, states are not much inclined 'naturally' to compromise when what they consider (often erroneously) as being 'questions of principle' are at stake, even when a compromise would clearly be in the common interest.
+And concerning guideline 4.5.3, the chances that they will not move an iota are all the more plausible that 'the harm is done': unless the General Assembly decides to convene a diplomatic conference (which would be absurd) or clearly reject the whole Guide to Practice (which is unlikely since it would be throwing the baby out with the bathwater for one or two guidelines some states disapprove of), the Guide exists; it is published as an official document of the General Assembly and it is probable that delegations in the Sixth Committee will consider that their only means of influence is to stick rigidly to their position in the hope that it will be taken into consideration in the future 'implementation' of this non-binding document.
+And the views expressed by the states in the Sixth Committee or outside should indeed be taken into consideration.